SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjV/ObjV.md

 #### Your job.

 Using the previous method, define in the protocol `'iv management'`:
-1. When sent to an objObject, the primitive `offsetFromObjectOfInstanceVariable: aSymbol` that returns the offset of the instance variable.
+1. When sent to an objObject, the primitive `ivOffset: aSymbol` that returns the offset of the instance variable.
 Note that this time the method is applied to an objInstance presenting an instance and not a class (as shown in Figure *@fig:offset3@*).
 (It could have been named `objectOffsetForIV:`).
 1. the method `valueOfInstanceVariable: aSymbol` that returns the value of this instance variable in the given object as shown in the test below.

-Note that for the method `offsetFromObjectOfInstanceVariable:` you can check that the instance variable exists in the class of the object and else raise an error using the Pharo method `error:`.
+Note that for the method `ivOffset:` you can check that the instance variable exists in the class of the object and else raise an error using the Pharo method `error:`.

 Make sure that you execute the test method: `testIVOffsetAndValue` and it passes.